Pan Roasted Halibut with Wild Mushrooms and Cauliflower Risotto

 Recipe created by Vanessa Seder for Maine Lobster Now for Maine Lobster Now®

-1. Preheat the oven to 425F.
-Pulse the cauliflower in a food processor in batches until it resembles small grains of rice (about 20 pulses per batch).
+1. Preheat the oven to 425°F. Pulse the cauliflower in a food processor in batches until it resembles small grains of rice (about 20 pulses per batch).
 Transfer the riced cauliflower to a large bowl.
 Set aside.

 2. Mix the broth with the cornstarch in a small bowl and set aside.

 3. Warm the olive oil in a large, high-sided skillet over medium heat.
 Add the shallots and thyme, then cook, stirring occasionally until the shallots are soft (about 3 minutes).

 4. Add the cauliflower and broth mixture to the skillet.
-Stir and cover with the lid for 5 minutes.
+Stir and cover with lid for 5 minutes.
 Remove the lid and stir the mixture.
-Cover with the lid and cook for 5 more minutes.
-Remove the lid and stir in the parmesan, lemon juice, parsley and season to taste with salt and pepper.
+Cover again and cook for 5 more minutes.
+Remove lid and stir in the parmesan, lemon juice, parsley, and season to taste with salt and pepper.
 Cover and set aside.

 7. Add the mushrooms to the skillet and cook, stirring once or twice until very lightly browned (about 2 to 3 minutes).
 Move the mushrooms to the outer edges of the skillet.

 8. Add the remaining 2 tablespoons oil and the fish to the pan, presentation side down.
 Cook without moving until golden brown (about 4 to 5 minutes).
-Turn off the heat and flip the fish–then immediately transfer the skillet to the oven.
+Turn off the heat and flip the fish, then immediately transfer the skillet to the oven.

-11. Use a potholder or dish cloth to carefully return the skillet to the burner over medium heat.
+11. Use a potholder or dishcloth to carefully return the skillet to the burner over medium heat.
 Add the garlic and sherry to the skillet with the mushrooms and cook, scraping up any brown bits in the bottom of the skillet until the alcohol scent evaporates (about 2 to 3 minutes).
-Add the broth mixture and bring to a boil, then cook until slightly thickened (about 5 minutes).
+Add the broth/cornstarch mixture (from Step 2) and bring to a boil, then cook until slightly thickened (about 5 minutes).

-Turn off the heat and whisk in the butter.
+12. Turn off the heat and whisk in the butter.
 Season to taste with salt and pepper.